twenty6two/bnt-website/docroot/modules/contrib/mailchimp/README.md

 Below is a list of features that this module provides:

 - API integration
-- Support for an unlimited number of mailing lists
+- Support for an unlimited number of audiences (mailing lists)
-- Have anonymous sign up forms to subscribe site visitors to any combination of Mailchimp lists
+- Have anonymous sign up forms to subscribe site visitors to any combination of Mailchimp audiences
-- Mailchimp list subscription via entity fields, allowing subscription rules to be governed by entity controls, permissions, and UI
+- Mailchimp audience subscription via entity fields, allowing subscription rules to be governed by entity controls, permissions, and UI
 - Allow users to subscribe during registration by adding a field to Users
 - Map Entity field values to your Mailchimp merge fields
 - Standalone subscribe and unsubscribe forms
 - Subscriptions can be maintained via cron or in real time
-- Subscription forms can be created as pages or as blocks, with one or more list subscriptions on a single form
+- Subscription forms can be created as pages or as blocks, with one or more audience subscriptions on a single form
 - Include merge fields & interest groups on anonymous subscription forms
 - Create & send Mailchimp Campaigns from within Drupal, using Drupal entities as content.